tszhong0411/honghong.me/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## 🪪 License

+Please do not deploy this directly to production.
+It is not a template and is not intended to be used as one.

 This project is open source and available under the [GPL3 License](LICENSE).